Vanessa219/vditor/README_en_US.md

 ### Themes

-* Support two sets of black and white themes: classic/dark
+* Support four sets of black and white themes: and-design, classic, dark, wechat
 * Use the scss/css developed by yourself to fully customize the style after referring to the existing style
 * Theme colors can be customized by modifying variables in [index.scss](https://github.com/Vanessa219/vditor/blob/master/src/assets/scss/index.scss)
 * Adding `class="vditor-reset"` (classic theme) or `class="vditor-reset vditor-reset--dark"` (black theme) attribute on the content display element can display the content more friendly